bhushanhiwase/SDN-based-Cloud-center-using-Mininet/README.md

 Following are the steps for installation:

-1. Install Virtual Machine (I have used VmWare Workstation15)
+1. Install Hypervisor (I have used VmWare Workstation15)
 2. Install Mininet in the device (install mininet using 'sudo apt-get install mininet' command)
 3. Install SDN controller.
 I have used RYU controller for this project (use command "%pip install ryu")
 4. Install a virtual switch OpenvSwitch (use commands “sudo apt-get install qemu-kvm libvirt-bin ubuntu-vm-builder bridge-utils” & “sudo apt-get install openvswitch-switch)